Your Book Price For Print And Retail

 The print cost for your book is the cost to print.
 Lulu printing costs (plus shipping) are also the amount you’ll always pay to buy your own books.

-You need a firm understanding of the print options you’ll select and the printing costs those options will incur in order to determine the print cost and develop your retail pricing strategy.
+You need a firm understanding of the print options you’ll select and the printing costs those options will incur to determine the print cost and develop your retail pricing strategy.

 Retail Book Pricing Formula